braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/faqs.md

 - **Exception:** Email Canvases will not immediately stop.
 Once the send requests go to SendGrid, there is nothing we can do to stop them from being delivered to the user.

 {% alert note %}
-Stopping a Canvas won't exit users who are waiting to receive messages.
+Stopping a Canvas won't cause users who are waiting to receive messages to exit the user journey.
 If you re-enable the Canvas and users are still waiting for the message, they will receive it (unless the time they should've been sent the message has passed, then they won't receive it).
 {% endalert %}

 ### When does an exception event trigger?